 - an infection with the bacterium Helicobacter pylori (H. pylori)

-- long-term use in excess of the recommended dosage of nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen
+- long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen

-- dull, burning pain in the stomach
+- dull pain in the stomach

 - weight loss